michaelhawley/Demo/README.md

 ## Business Cases
 https://github.com/michaelhawley/Demo/blob/master/Powerpoint/Sales%20Meeting%20-%20Insights%20Example.pdf
 ![Gif](https://raw.githubusercontent.com/michaelhawley/Demo/master/Powerpoint/Example%20Slide.png)
-I've done a lot of modelling in Excel and a lot of business case slide decks, unfortunately they nearly all contain senstive information or strategy type infomation that can't be shared.
+I've done a lot of modelling in Excel and a lot of business case slide decks, unfortunately they nearly all contain sensitive information or strategy type information that can't be shared.

 Instead I've chosen an insights pack delivered to the Sales team of American Airlines post the announcement of Auckland-Dallas.
 The target audience is the Sales team with the more numbers orientated Network Planning team not attending.